cindywfeng/SP-app/README.md

 The first step of planning the App was creating the wireframes for the App using Figma.
 The main features I wanted to implement were:

-1. a multi-step form for creating the skincare routines.
+1. a **_multi-step form_** for creating the skincare routines.
-2. react modals instead of individual routes for different pages/component
+2. **_react modals_** instead of individual routes for different pages/component

 ![wireframe overview](wireframe.png)

 ### Database

-Below is a representation of the two objects in the Django model.
+Below is a representation of the two objects that make up the Django model.

-The first object 1.
-Items make up the collection of skincare items the user inputs to their library.
+The first object 1. **_Items_** make up the collection of skincare items the user inputs to their library.

-The second object 2.
-Routines make up the collection of skincare routines with the chosen items (ForeignKeys from the Item object) for each step in the routine (cleansing, serum, treatment and moisturizing).
+The second object 2. **_Routines_** make up the collection of skincare routines with the chosen items (ForeignKeys from the Item object) for each step in the routine (cleansing, serum, treatment and moisturizing).

 ![ERD](erd.png)